andrecrafts/hide-payload-in-images/README.md

-# 👾 Hide Shellcode Payload in Images 👾
+# Hiding Shellcode in Image Files with Python and C/C++
 **-> A project that demonstrates embedding shellcode payloads into image files (like PNGs) using Python and extracting them using C/C++.
 Payloads can be retrieved directly from the file on disk or from the image stored in a binary's resources section (.rsrc)**

 ### 🔍 Learn more about this in my blog post: